spacemanspiff/uLoader/readme.txt

-uLoader v1.2 BETA - by Hermes (www.elotrolado.net)
+uLoader v1.4 BETA - by Hermes (www.elotrolado.net)
 ---------------------------------------------------

+WARNING: run at first cios_installer.dol

 uLoader is a work based on Kwiirk's YAL and Waninkoko's usbloader that tries to give support to both custom IOS (cIOS222 and cIOS249) to launch backups from USB mass storage devices with a graphical user interface similar to Wii channels.